zpkg/blend-go-sdk/README.md

     - This allows you to chain calls, ex. `New().WithFoo(...).WithBar(...)`.
     - Mutators that can return an error should start with `Set...()`
 - Field accessors should be the uppercase name of the field, i.e. `foo` would have an accessor `Foo()`.
+- Where possible, types should have a config object that fully represent the options you can set with `With` or `Set` mutators.
+- Said types should also have a constructor in the form `NewFromEnv` that uses the `go-sdk/env` package to read options set in the environment.
 - Minimize dependencies between packages as much as possible; add external dependencies with *extreme* care.
     - our only current external dependencies are the golang stdlib and `github.com/lib/pq` for the `go-sdk/db`.